-Doctors may talk about three kinds of West syndrome.
-They are:
+Your doctor may talk about three kinds of West syndrome, depending on the cause:

-- Symptomatic: When another condition caused West syndrome and your baby’s doctor knows what it is.
+- Symptomatic.
+Another condition caused West syndrome, and your baby’s doctor knows what it is.

-- Cryptogenic: When your baby’s doctor thinks another condition caused it but doesn’t know what it is.
+- Cryptogenic.
+The doctor thinks another condition caused it but doesn’t know for sure.

 - Idiopathic.
 Your baby was developing the way they should before West syndrome, and the cause isn’t known.